 A candidate must be

-Age of a candidate should be minimum 21 years and maximum 30 years on 1st July of the year of examination.
+Age of a candidate should be minimum 21 years and maximum of 32 years on 1st August, 2020 of the year of examination, i.e. he must have been born not earlier than 2nd August, 1988 and not later than 1st August, 1999.
 While the upper age limit will be relaxable in the following cases:

 (Ministry of Defence issues a certificate that they can apply for civil employment and that they will be released on three month's notice on selection from the date of receipt of offer of appointment)

 The maximum number of attempts restricted for candidates are as follows:

 Appearing for one or more papers of an examination will be counted as an attempt at the examination even if the candidate failed to qualify for the selection.

 The UPSC is likely to announce the new exam date for IFS (Preliminary) 2020 exam on June 5.
 The Commission also published a press release regarding the Preliminary exam date.